Legislation that governs New Zealand's education system and legislative changes affecting schools, kura and early learning services.

 - supports the introduction of Fees-Free tertiary education by making it an offence to make a false representation about an application for Fees-Free tertiary education

 - improves the new strategic planning and reporting framework for State and State-integrated schools and enables a smooth transition to the new regime.
-This includes changing the duration of a strategic plan from 4 years to 3 years or a shorter time period determined by the Secretary, and delaying the commencement of the framework to 1 January 2020.
+This includes changing the duration of a strategic plan from 4 years to 3 years or a shorter time period determined by the Secretary, and delaying the commencement of the framework.

 Education (Teaching Council of Aotearoa New Zealand) Amendment Act 2018

 The Education (Teaching Council of Aotearoa New Zealand) Amendment Act came into effect on 29 September 2018.
-The Act changes the name of the Education Council to the Teaching Council of Aotearoa New Zealand.
+The Act changes the name of the Education Council of Aotearoa New Zealand to the Teaching Council of Aotearoa New Zealand.

 It also increases the number of council members from 9 to 13, with 7 registered teachers — including early childhood sector leaders and principals — to be directly elected by their peers and 6 members appointed by the Minister of Education.